mn3m0nic/bashnocms/README.md

+# !
+Project is arhived and no longer maintained. !

+Check [Hugo](https://gohugo.io/) as alternative site generator.

 # bashnocms
 Simple static HTML/CSS-site generator on shell script for personal blog.
 It's not CMS.
 All you posts/pages should be placed in separate text files in posts/ and pages/ directories.
 Static files lives in pub directory.